zomp/book/README.md

 #### Native-like Application

-Install the application from your device software market. **Attention:** This source is not available yet.
+Install the application from your device software market.
+Or __[download an installer](https://build.phonegap.com/apps/627088/share)__.

 #### Of-line HTML Application